U.S. Senate Democrats could link same-sex marriage, gov't funding bills -source | Politics

 U.S. Senate Democrats could link same-sex marriage, gov't funding bills -source

-30 deadline to avoid partial federal agency shutdowns when money runs out at the end of this month.
+30 deadline to avoid partial federal agency shutdowns when money runs out.
 Congress has less than four weeks to pass the measure before returning to the campaign trail for the Nov.
-8 midterm elections, in which President Joe Biden's Democrats are expected to lose their thin majority in the U.S. House of Representatives.
+8 midterm elections, when President Joe Biden's Democrats are expected to lose their thin majority in the U.S. House of Representatives.

 Democratic leadership in the U.S. Senate could add language protecting gay marriage rights to a stopgap bill to keep the federal government funded in a bid to increase pressure on Republicans to support it, a Democratic source said on Tuesday.
 Such a move could up the pressure in the evenly divided chamber, as it faces a Sept.
-30 deadline to avoid partial federal agency shutdowns when money runs out at the end of this month.
+30 deadline to avoid partial federal agency shutdowns when money runs out.

 During the August recess both parties worked on revisions to the measure, which could help its prospects, according to a source familiar with the discussions.
 UKRAINE AID, DISASTER FUNDING ON THE TABLE